MichaelMackus/bithack/README.md

 `make rl.prg`

+To build the NES version, build with:

+`make rl.nes`

 Currently, if you want to build another target you'll have to do a `make clean` in between compiles (due to the different object file binaries).